Boskoop Glory

-Boskoop glory is a disease-resistant, cold-tolerant grape variety from the Netherlands, It is thought to be a hybrid between Vitis vinifera and Vitis labrusca.
+Boskoop glory is a disease-resistant, cold-tolerant grape variety from the Netherlands.
+It is thought to be a hybrid between Vitis vinifera and Vitis labrusca.
 It was developed in the 1950s at Wageningen where American vines had been planted.
 It is therefore assumed to be a spontaneous crossing of two species from the vineyard.
 This variety usually ripens fruit in late August or early September and is resistant to fungal diseases and frost.

 It is a popular table grape in the Netherlands and it is popular among gardeners in the Netherlands, England, Germany and much of Northern Europe.
-The flavour is very aromatic and juicy.
+The plant produces sweet, aromatic and juicy grapes.